 In 2007, Rios also found opportunity in freelance writing with the national publication Dancer Magazine, based in Miami, FL - the motivation behind MiNA Communications' commitment to "serving as a voice for the global arts community."
 Furthering her artistic range in arts news writing, Rios exercised her knowledge of cuisine by writing for SanDiegoRestaurants.com and SanFranciscoRestaurants.com from 2009 - 2011, while also gaining momentum in international dance news writing (in 2011) with the Vancouver, Canada based Dance International Magazine; followed by Erding, Germany's Dance For You Magazine in 2012.
 That same year, MiNA Communications relocated to the San Francisco Bay Area, where Rios is originally from, to set up new business operations in Sonoma Wine Country.

-MiNA Communications remains on the global radar to date - developing unique, under-reported story angles and continuously striving to establish new partnerships and collaborations with distinct arts and hospitality groups striving to reach their greatest potential.
+MiNA Communications remains on the global radar to date - developing unique, under-reported story angles and continuously striving to establish new partnerships and collaborations with arts and hospitality groups striving to distinguish their brand and reach their greatest potential.

 While attending college, Rios also met her husband, a fellow SJSU Alumni, during which they had two children before Rios graduated from San Jose State University in 1997.
 From 1996 - 1997, Rios worked at Metro Newspapers in San Jose until she and her husband relocated to San Diego to raise their family.
-In San Diego, Rios worked in a variety of communications business settings including the Charlotte Russe Corporate Headquarters, Cordero & Davenport Advertising, Davis Marketing, Elsevier (a global publisher), and the California Ballet up until 2006.
-By 2007, Rios established MiNA Communications - becoming the sole proprietor of her own consulting business.
+In San Diego, Rios worked in a variety of communications business settings including the Charlotte-Russe Corporate Headquarters, Cordero & Davenport Advertising, Davis Marketing, Elsevier (a global publisher), and the California Ballet through 2006.
+By 2007, Rios established MiNA Communications - becoming the sole proprietor of her own consulting business while also launching her professional writing career in arts news.

 about the Founder